CHH/pipe/README.md

 Pipe is an asset pipeline in the spirit of [Sprockets][].
 It's meant as the practical way for managing assets.
-It aims to provide a useful out of the box setup for managing assets and support for common preprocessor languages found in the web world, like CoffeeScript or LESS.
+It aims to provide a useful out of the box setup for managing assets and support for common preprocessor languages found in the web environment, like CoffeeScript or LESS.

 What Pipe provides for you: